Montevideo

 Pros

-• Median position, buses to the whole city
+• Central position, buses across the city

 Cons

-• Shutters down in the evening
+• Shutters down early in the evening

 • Uneven side streets at night